Alisherov017/Social-Media-VK-/README.md

 - Axios for handling HTTP requests and data fetching.
 - Uses JSON Server (db.json) for mock backend and local data storage.

-### Custom Styling

-- Handcrafted styles for a polished and modern look.
-- Uses Module CSS for better component encapsulation.

 ## Technologies Used

 - React